 Appendix Operation or Appendix Removal Surgery – What is that?

 Appendix Surgery involves removing the appendix completely due to inflammation or infection.
-An inflammed appendix leading to this surgical condition is termed as Appendicitis.
+An inflamed appendix, as a result of this surgical condition, is termed as Appendicitis.
 The surgical removal of the appendix is termed as Appendectomy.
 In common parlance, the surgery refers to appendix operation or simply appendix removal surgery.
 Appendectomy employs a keyhole approach these days.
 It refers to Laparoscopic Appendectomy or commonly referred to as laparoscopic appendix removal surgery.
-It may be mentioned that in earlier days appendectomy was done by open surgery methods.
+Surgeons, in the earlier days, we’re using open surgery methods for an appendectomy

 Why Would Appendix Develop Inflammation?

-The reason for the inflammation of Appendix is generally unknown.
+The reason for the inflammation of the Appendix is generally unknown.
 It is widely believed that an obstruction to the lumen of the Appendix may be the reason.
 The obstruction to the lumen may be partial or complete.
-The obstruction is generally caused by the faecal matter which accumulates inside the appendix to cause inflammation.
+The obstruction is generally caused by the fecal matter which accumulates inside the appendix to cause inflammation.
 This inflammation exerts pressure on the wall of the appendix or tissues of the appendix.
 As a matter of fact, this causes extreme pain.